mariagranell/shoaling_distances/README.md

 ```
 This procedure gave as an input a matrix of coordinates, I transferred them to excell (copy-paste).

-###Excell
+### Excell
 In the excell file I removed all collumns but the name of the frame and x and y coordinates.
 Then I putted the column of the label with just the number of seconds by using replace (thing you want to replace) and nothing.
 Last but not least I changed the . into a ,

-Afterwards, I uploaded them in _Matlab_ as column vectors.
+Afterwards, I uploaded them in **Matlab** as column vectors.
 I called: the second of the frame, g; x coordinate, x and y coordinate, y.
 Afterwards I opened the document Distances.m and run it.
-You will have your data in the Summary matrix. (and in mean row and median row).
+You will have your data in the Summary matrix (with a mean row and a median row).

 For extra help in how to remove the background in ImageJ please check: